hydra3333/unified_diff_patcher/UPDATED_README.md

 ## Overview

-Unified Diff Patcher applies unified diff patches to original files and creates numbered output files (e.g., `program.py` → `program.001.py`).
-It works like `git apply` while preserving original line endings and handling complex edge cases.
+Unified Diff Patcher applies unified diff patches to original files and creates sequentially numbered output files (e.g., `program.py` → `program.001.py`).
+It works like traditional `git apply` while preserving original line ending styles in files from other OSs (eg Windows, Linux) and handling complex edge cases.

-Now you can **download and run it as a single `.exe` file** without installing Python.
+Unified Diff Patcher can be **downloaded and run it as a single standalone Windows `.exe` file** without installing Python, or as a standard .py file in the Release source (the .exe is built automatically by github for each Release).

 This tool only runs on Windows 10+.